easyrun32/here-listen/README.md

 # Want to contribute?
 Great!

 It's ok don't be afraid to contribute to this project is in its early stages!
 Right now it's just suppose to login and logout.
-To get this up and running Docker 🐳 will help you.
+To get this up and running.
+Docker 🐳 will help you.
 It's made to run in your os without troubles!
 Head over to [Docker](https://www.docker.com/products/docker-desktop) and pick your operating system!

 ### Installation